 Cost and Earnings

-Because we are admitting only 20 students, the Fellowship in Global Journalism will cost roughly $26,000 per student to deliver.
+The Fellowship in Global Journalism will cost roughly $26,000 per student to deliver.
 But the Fellowship will pay $10,000 of that cost for every student admitted to the program.
 Fellows thus pay tuition of only $16,000 for their eight-month program.
 Fellows continue to receive free coaching for two years after the program, through monthly on-line bureau meetings.

 Financially, this journalism program differs from conventional Master of Journalism programs in five key ways: